cncf/clowarden/README.md

 ![reconciliation-completed-success](docs/screenshots/reconciliation-completed-success.png)

 Sometimes, however, this may not be enough.
 Changes can be applied manually to the service bypassing the configuration files (i.e. from the GitHub settings UI), and CLOWarden still needs to make sure that the actual state matches the desired state.
-So in addition to on-demand reconciliation jobs, CLOWarden runs periodic ones to ensure everything is all right when there are no changes in the configuration.
+So in addition to on-demand reconciliation jobs, CLOWarden runs periodic ones to ensure everything is all right all the time.

 ### State